hannesm/platform-blog/Signing-the-opam-repository.md

 file initially and before every update operation.
 This file is signed by the root keys, and can be verified by the client using its built-in keys (or one of the ways mentioned above for unofficial repositories).
-It must be signed by a quorum of known root keys, and contains the comprehensive set of root, RM, snapshot and initial bootstrap keys: any missing keys are implicitly revoked.
+It must be signed by a quorum of known root keys, and contains the comprehensive set of root, snapshot and initial bootstrap keys: any missing keys are implicitly revoked.
 The new set of root keys is stored by the opam client and used instead of the built-in ones on subsequent runs.

-Developer keys are stored in files `keys/dev/<id>`, self-signed, possibly RM signed (and, obviously, snapshot-signed).
-The conditions of their verification, removal or replacement are included in our validation of metadata update (see below).
+Repository maintainer and developer keys are stored in files `keys/dev/<id>` (where `<id>` might be a mail address, or the GitHub user account), self-signed, possibly also signed by root keys (required for repository managers), and signed by the snapshot bot.

+Revocation of repository manager and developer keys is done by replacing the specific key with `deleted` or a freshly generated public key.
+This key certainly needs to be signed by a quorum of repository managers (or the old key if still available, in the case of renewal).

 ## File formats and hierarchy